Tactile Rendering Using Three Basic Stimulus Components in Ultrasound Midair Haptics: Exp. 4: Evaluating Texture Sensation

 \subsubsection{Stiffness}

-The stiffness sensation of ultrasound stimuli was softer than that of a glass marble, and it was not significantly varied among all stimulus conditions except for [S-150H, Mix2].
+The stiffness sensation of ultrasound stimuli was softer than that of a glass marble, and it was not significantly varied among all stimulus conditions except for [S-150Hz-s, S-Mix2].
 The lack of variation in the stiffness sensation may be due to the fact that the maximum sound amplitude $\AmpMax$ was always constant between the stimulus conditions.

 Although the stiffness of the ultrasound stimulus was softer than that of a glass marble, the difference was lower than 30 in the median and not huge.
 Considering that the participants were allowed to apply up to 50 gf of force when stroking, the ultrasound stimulus may not be extremely soft, and it may feel like contact with a physical object.